 Note that the Rally input task above uses regular expressions to specify the image and flavor name to be used for server creation, since concrete names might differ from installation to installation.
-If this task fails, then the reason for that might a non-existing image/flavor specified in the task.
-To check what images/flavors are available in the deployment, you might use the following commands:
+If this benchmark task fails, then the reason for that might a non-existing image/flavor specified in the task.
+To check what images/flavors are available in the deployment you are currently benchmarking, you might use the rally show command: